vegaøyan world heritage

 Emigrant history

-Øverstua has an exciting emigrant history.
-Nine brothers and two sisters emigrated from there to Washington State on the West Coast of America.
-The brothers settled on Puget Island and became fishermen, while the sisters settled on Vashon Island and became berry farmers.
-Two of the sisters remained on Tåvær, where one took over Øverstua while the other built a new house in the north of the island.
-This house is also being preserved.
+Øverstua has an exciting emigration history.
+From there, 9 brothers and two sisters emigrated to the state of Washington on the West Coast of America.
+The brothers settled on the island Puget Island and became fishermen, while the sisters settled on Vashon Island and became berry growers.
+Two of the sisters remained on Tåvær where one took over Øverstua while the other built a new house north of the island This house is also being taken care of.